Chart Color Schemes

 Population growth drivers in Narrabundah are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Narrabundah's population was around 6,908 as of Aug 2025.
-This reflected an increase of 453 people since the 2021 Census, which reported a population of 6,455 people.
-The change was inferred from the estimated resident population of 6,896 from the ABS as of June 2024 and an additional 121 validated new addresses since the Census date.
-This level of population equated to a density ratio of 1,689 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Narrabundah's growth of 7.0% since the 2021 census exceeded the state's (5.7%) and SA4 region, marking it as a growth leader in the region.
-Overseas migration contributed approximately 67.1% of overall population gains during recent periods.
+Narrabundah's population is approximately 6,910 as of November 2025.
+This figure represents an increase of 455 people, a 7.0% rise since the 2021 Census which reported a population of 6,455.
+The growth is inferred from ABS estimates; Narrabundah had an estimated resident population of 6,896 in June 2024 and has seen 122 new addresses validated since the Census date.
+This results in a population density ratio of 1,689 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Narrabundah's growth rate exceeds that of both the state (5.9%) and its SA4 region, positioning it as a growth leader.
+Overseas migration contributed approximately 67.1% to overall population gains in recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections were adopted, using 2022 as a base.
-Based on demographic trends and latest population numbers, Narrabundah was projected to expand by 1,211 persons to 2041, recording a gain of 17.4% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year; for areas not covered and years post-2032, ACT Government's SA2 area projections are adopted.
+Demographic trends project an above median population growth for Narrabundah, with an expected expansion of 1,211 persons by 2041 based on latest numbers, indicating a total gain of 17.3% over the 17-year period.

 Frequently Asked Questions - Population